 [F1 RR S 0] or [F1 RR -] Sets ramp status to '-'/off (but does not change the current ramp rate setting).
 If either command is sent during a temperature ramp, the controller will then drive at maximum to the last set target temperature.
 [F1 RR +] Set ramp status to 'W'/ waiting mode.
-In waiting mode the TC 1 is waiting for a new target temperature to be set (see command class 5).
+In waiting mode the TC 1 or TC 1B is waiting for a new target temperature to be set (see command class 5).
 When the TT command is received, if temperature control is on (see command class 4) the controller begins ramping the temperature from the current value to the new TT at the previously specified ramp rate.
 If temperature control was off when the TT command is received, the ramping process does not begin until it is turned on.
 In either case the ramping state is '+'/on until the ramp is completed or cancelled.
 If this command is sent while a ramp is in progress, the ramp status will change to 'W'/ waiting and the controller will drive at maximum to the last target temperature set.
 [F1 RR ?]
 What is the current ramp rate setting?
 Depending on the R+/R- state as specified below, the ramp status ('W'/waiting, '+'/on or '-'/off) may also be reported.
 [F1 RR 1.00] Current ramp rate is 1.00 °C/minute.
 [F1 RR W] Ramp status is waiting.
 [F1 RR R-] Turn off automatic reporting of the rate and ramp status when changed by command or by use of the front panel.
 [F1 RR R+] Turn on automatic reporting of ramp changes.
 Automatic reports will be sent by the controller when the ramp rate or status is changed by command.

-The power on default setting is to not report the ramp rate or the ramp state when changed.
-If you then send [F1 RR R+], only the ramp rate will be reported when changed.
-If you then send [F1 RR R+], both the rate and the state will be reported when changed.
-If you then send [F1 RR R-], neither the rate nor the state will be reported when changed (back to the power on default setting).

-Note that the [F1 RR ?] will always result in a ramp rate response.
-The ramp status response will also be sent if it has been enabled as described above.
+The power or If you then se If you then se If you then se to the pow Note that the also be se n default setting is to not report the ramp rate or the ramp state when changed. and [F1 RR R+], only the ramp rate will be reported when changed. and [F1 RR R+], both the rate and the state will be reported when changed. and [F1 RR R-], neither the rate nor the state will be reported when changed (back are on default setting).
+[F1 RR ?] will always result in a ramp rate response.
+The ramp status response will nt if it has been enabled as described above.

-The following seven commands, are accepted by and work with the TC 1.
+The following seven commands, are accepted by and work with the TC 1 or TC 1B.
 They are provided mainly to maintain compatibility with control software/firmware developed for use with the older TC 125/225/425 family of temperature controllers.

 There are no corresponding reference commands (see command class 13) for the TL commands.
 [F1 TL +] Ramp the sample and reference identically.